Component engineering

-Component designer engineers design, oversee the production, and test components for machines used in many different industries, from aviation to manufacturing, IT, telecommunications, and many more.
+Component designer engineers design, oversee the production, and test components for machines used in many different industries, from aviation to manufacturing, IT, software, telecommunications, and many more.

 To make machine parts that are reliable and effective, they are involved in various stages of production, starting from research and product development, to compliance and design, or might work on testing and installing components.